captainsafia/honeydew/README.md

 # honeydew
-An interactive REPL for exploratory data analytics
+An R-like data frame written in Go